gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/rethinking-package-managers.md

 One segment of the conversation in particular really got me thinking...
 If your package manager had access to type information for every variable and every function in a package, then couldn't it automatically check for compatibility breaks between versions?

-Sure, it wouldn't be perfect -- you can always change a function to behave differently without changing its type signature.
-But this could address a large class of mishaps that package maintainers have to spend time and effort avoiding.
+Sure, it wouldn't be perfect -- you can always change a function to behave differently without changing its type signature.[^types-limitation] But this could address a large class of mishaps that package maintainers have to spend time and effort avoiding.

 ## Rethink

-This seed of an idea got me wondering what else I'd reimagine if I could poof into existence my ideal package manager.
-I don't consider myself an expert in this area by any means.
-I've never maintained a popular open source package and I've never worked in a professional capacity on a programming language.
-But I've done my fair share of package publishing, dependency management, and overcoming the pain of unexpected breaking changes.

-As I've been writing this blog post I've realized that there are so many experimental programming languages, but as far as I know there aren't quite as many experimental package managers.[^experimental-package-managers] I hope this post (and the accompanying code) serves as a small contribution to exploring this space.
+This simple idea of endowing the package manager with a type system got me wondering what else I'd reimagine if I could poof into existence my ideal package manager.
+There are countless experimental programming languages, but as far as I know, many fewer experimental package managers.[^experimental-package-managers] I hope this post (and the accompanying repo) serves as a small contribution to exploring this space.

-Let's go through some ideas feature by feature.
-I'll try to properly motivate the problems so it's clear why each feature is useful in the first place.
-We all come from different languages and software ecosystems, so what's a pain point for me will be totally a non-issue for someone else.
-I'm coming from the lands of Python, TypeScript, Rust, and Haskell (in that order), so that may help explain any unexpected points of view if you're coming from Go, Ruby, C++, etc which I have less experience in.
-At the end I'll wrap up with some concrete code snippets implementing some of my favorite parts.

-### Version selection
+Let me be clear, I'm by no means an expert in this area.
+I have no experience maintaining a popular open source package and I've never worked in a professional capacity on a programming language or type system.
+But I'd reckon I've put in my fair share of hours upgrading and pinning packages due to breaking changes, waiting for dependencies to install in CI, and other myriad annoyances that stem from package management in the Python ecosystem.[^python-ecosystem]

+Over the next few sections I want to share what my imaginary package manager would do.
+Then I'll share the progress I've made toward that goal with an experimental package manager I built called [Myxa](https://github.com/gregorybchris/myxa).

+### Users and maintainers

-Right off the bat, it would be good to lay out that we have two audiences in mind for the package manager.
+Right off the bat, it would be good to lay out that we have two audiences in mind.
 We have the developers who maintain packages, and we have the developers who use packages as dependencies in their own projects.
 The two audiences have different requirements and we want to support both.
-It's my view that if we make things easier on package maintainers, then package users will benefit as well.
+That said, if we make things easier on package maintainers, I believe package users will benefit as well.

 Going forward I'll refer to the two audiences as simply "users" and "maintainers".

+### Version selection

 - Help maintainer pick the right version for the next release
 - Only need major and minor versions to represent breaking and non-breaking changes